samvera-labs/hyrax-hirmeos/README.md

 # Hyrax::Hirmeos

 `Hyrax::Hirmeos` is responsible for sending Hyrax works and file set unique identifiers to OPERAS/HIRMEOS so that Alt-metrics can be collected and displayed.
-Metrics are a traditional way to measure popularity of publications in the scientific community (i.e. how many time a paper has been cited).
+Metrics are a traditional way to measure popularity of publications in the scientific community (i.e. how many times a paper has been cited).
 Information about the HIRMEOS project can be found here https://www.hirmeos.eu/

 ## Usage